GoogleChromeLabs/http2push-gae/README.md

 ## Generating a push manifest

-The `scripts` folder contains `generate_push_manifest.js`, a script for generating a JSON file (manifest) listing all of your page's static resources.
-This is not required by the HTTP2 protocol but the file useful for constructing the `X-Associated-Content` header.
+The `scripts` folder contains `generate_push_manifest.js`, a script for generating a JSON file (manifest) listing all of your page's static resources. **This file is not required by the HTTP2 protocol** but is useful for constructing the `X-Associated-Content` header on your server.

-Running `generate_push_manifest.js` will generate `push_mainfest.json` in the top level directory.
+Running `generate_push_manifest.js` will generate `push_manifest.json` in the top level directoryL

+    {
+      "/css/app.css": 1,
+      "/js/app.js": 1,
+      "/bower_components/webcomponentsjs/webcomponents-lite.js": 1,
+      "/bower_components/iron-selector/iron-selection.html": 1,
+      ...
+      "/elements.html": 1,
+      "/elements.vulcanize.html": 1
+    }

 This file is used by the reference server to constructor the `X-Associated-Content` header.
-Right now, all resources are instructed to be priority 1.
+The server reads this file, appends the URL origin (to make an absolute URL), and servers the index.html page with with the constructed `X-Associated-Content` header.

+### Build it!

-Even easier is to use builds.sh!
-Run the following script to vulcanize the app and generate `push_mainfest.json`:
+Run the following script to vulcanize your app and generate `push_manifest.json`:

     ./scripts/build.sh